The Art Abandonment Project

 Some artists can’t seem to let go of their work…even when they sell it.
 I LOVE giving my art away!

-In my hospice work I sadly discovered that lots of artists would rather let their art mold in the basement or be lost in the back of a forgotten closet rather than be given to others.
+In my hospice work, I sadly discovered that lots of artists would rather let their art mold in the basement or be lost in the back of a forgotten closet than have it be given to others.

-Personally, I love imagining what becomes of my art after it has left my hands…where it lives, who enjoys it, and what it means to others.
+Personally, I love imagining what becomes of my art after it’s left my hands…where it lives, who enjoys it, and what it means to others.

 I think it’s important to be able let one’s art live a life beyond its creation.
 I’ve been trying to practice non-attachment all my life—with varying degrees of success—and this project gives me lots of practice.
 This is good for the soul!
 A random act of art!